CAREER HIGHLIGHTS AND SKILLS

 •9 years facility management, compliance and event coordination and production

 LEGAL WORK EXPERIENCE

-11TH JUDICIAL DISTRICT COURT OF THE STATE OF LOUISIANA
+10TH JUDICIAL DISTRICT COURT OF THE STATE OF LOUISIANA (Natchitoches Parish)

-As Court Counsel: Serving as legal advisor, researcher, analyst and
+As Court Counsel: I serve as legal advisor, researcher, analyst and

-writer for the District Court Judiciary in the adjudication of civil,
+writer for the District Court Judiciary in the adjudication of all matters

 •Judicial Law Clerk to Hon.
 Stephen B. Beasley

 October 2005 - December 31, 2008